 Ensuring Success in Breast Reduction Surgery

 Breast reduction surgery has generally a very high satisfaction rate.
 However, like any surgery, there are risks involved that can adversely affect a successful outcome.
-In order to minimize risks and maximize recovery, certain steps can be taken to avoid wound healing problems and ensure a fast recovery with excellent results
+In order to minimize risks and maximize a successful outcome, certain steps can be taken.
+Doing this can avoid wound healing problems and ensure a fast recovery with excellent results

 Have a Safe BMI prior to surgery